Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it means that someone is the subject of gossip or conversation, often without their knowledge.
-The phrase cannot be understood literally from the words "ears" and "burning," as it doesn't actually involve one's ears physically burning, but rather refers to the figurative sense of being talked about.
+The idiom cannot be understood literally from the words "ears" and "burning," as it doesn't actually involve one's ears physically burning, but rather refers to the figurative sense of being talked about.

 Origin: